spamegg1/reviews/README.md

 The first 3 weeks are pretty easy and intuitive.
 Mostly about Nash equilibrium, dominant and dominated strategies (very obvious concepts), maxmin/minmax strategies, and mixed strategies (where you play each move with a probability).
 There are many examples that tie-in the content nicely to the real world.
 A study on pigs, and some data on soccer penalty kicks.

 Starting with Week 4 the course gets pretty challenging.
 The definitions get longer and more complicated, and it's harder to intuit.
-The definitions are for *n*-player games, but thankfully the course sticks to 2 or 3-player games so it's managable.
+The definitions are for *n*-player games, but thankfully the course sticks to 2 or 3-player games so it's manageable.
 Once you get to practical examples everything just clicks.
-Week 4 probably has the most difficult concept: subgame perfect equilibria.
+Week 4 probably has the most difficult concept: sub game perfect equilibria.
 I still struggled with it on the Final Exam.
 There is also Imperfect Information games.

 Then on Week 5 there is Repeated Games, fairly easy to understand if you know your geometric series.
 On Week 6 you look at *Bayesian games* which is an incredibly interesting, mind-boggling concept: there are multiple different games with different payoffs, and you don't necessarily know which game you are playing at which stage.
 Amazing!
 It models certain things in real life really well (where each move/turn can change the game you are playing, and the payoffs).
 Week 7 is about Coalitional Games, another amazing concept.